Launching Soon on iOS

 How It Works

-Because every session follows the same format, your scores are directly comparable.
+Because every session follows the same format, your scores are directly comparable week over week.
 Your Training Quality trending up means your cardiovascular fitness is improving — even before you feel it.

 Create a group, invite people, and see each other's best session every week — ranked.
 You can also start a workout at the exact same time as someone else, whether you're in the same room or across the world.